 The mitigation measures to manage impacts to biodiversity from the proposal during detailed design/pre-construction, construction and operation are outlined in Table 10.1.

-It is noted that the mitigation ID has been included to match the corresponding ID in the PIR RTS Appendix B: Updated Mitigation Measures.
-Table 10.1 below only includes mitigation measures directly relevant to this BDAR and as such, the mitigation ID numbers are not in numerical order.
+Table 10.1 Mitigation measures for detailed design/pre-construction

-MITIGATION IMPACT TYPE MITIGATION MANAGEMENT MEASURE PROJECT PHASE BD1 Avoiding impacts on biodiversity Construction planning would avoid or minimise the need to impact or disturb native vegetation, fauna habitat and riparian habitat.
-Detailed design/ pre-construction BD3 Connectivity and fauna passage A regional connectivity strategy will be prepared and implemented with reference to the Fauna Design Guidelines for the Inland Rail Project (2021) to consider further enhancements, including beyond the proposal site.
-Detailed design/ pre-construction BD5 Avoidance of fauna impacts Pre-clearance surveys will be carried out prior to construction by a suitably qualified ecologist in accordance with the biodiversity management sub-plan.
+IMPACT TYPE MITIGATION MANAGEMENT MEASURE PROJECT PHASE Avoiding impacts on biodiversity Construction planning would avoid or minimise the need to impact or disturb native vegetation, fauna habitat and riparian habitat.
+Detailed design/ pre-construction Connectivity and fauna passage During detailed design, provision of one glider pole on each side of the rail corridor will be further investigated to enhance habitat connection between patches of remnant vegetation for Squirrel Glider at the Billy Hughes Bridge enhancement site.
+Detailed design/ pre-construction construction Connectivity and fauna passage A regional connectivity strategy will be prepared and implemented with reference to the Fauna Design Guidelines for the Inland Rail Project (2021) to consider further enhancements, including beyond the proposal site.
+Detailed design/ pre-construction Avoidance of fauna impacts Pre-clearance surveys will be carried out prior to construction by a suitably qualified ecologist in accordance with the biodiversity management subplan.
 This would include: Pre-construction/ construction inspections of structures that provide potential microbat habitat.
-If bats are identified roosting in these structures, individuals will be excluded from this habitat (meaning bats can exit the habitat unharmed during their nocturnal activity period, but not re-enter) native aquatic fauna salvage in watercourses of residual pools directly impacted by construction, including but not limited to Sloane's Froglet mapped habitat areas.
+If bats are identified roosting in these structures, individuals will be excluded from this habitat (meaning bats can exit the habitat unharmed during their nocturnal activity period, but not re-enter) native aquatic fauna salvage in watercourses of residual pools directly impacted by construction.
 All salvaged aquatic fauna will be relocated to similar habitat nearby.
-BD6 Managing the potential for biodiversity impacts during construction Exclusion areas will be established and maintained around native vegetation and riparian vegetation identified for retention and protection, particularly areas of biodiversity value within or adjoining the proposal site that are located Pre-construction/ construction
+Managing the potential for biodiversity impacts during construction Exclusion areas will be established and maintained around native vegetation and riparian vegetation to be retained, particularly areas of biodiversity value adjoining the proposal site that are located in close proximity to work areas.
+Pre-construction/ construction